JujuAdams/Bulb/docs/22.0/BulbRenderer.md

 |`surface`|surface |Surface to copy to the output surface for lighting|

 This function returns a surface that is a copy of the input surface but lit up using the light accumulated by the renderer.
 The dimensions of the output surface will match the input surface.
 This function is similar to `.DrawLitSurface()` but doesn't do the drawing for you and is therefore helpful as a component of a post-processing pipeline.

+?> It is often helpful to set the tonemapping for a renderer to `BULB_TONEMAP_NONE` when working with other post-processing effects.
+This tonemap setting ensures the cleanest possible data is being outputted.

 &nbsp;